FESTUM FLUXORUM: POESIE, MUSIQUE ET ANTIMUSIQUE EVÈNENEMENTIELLE ET CONCRETE, American Center, Paris, 1962

 Organization: Joseph Beuys, George Maciunas, Nam June Paik

 Event Duration: December 3–8, 1962

 Dimensions: 32.3 x 23.1 cm

-Further Information: Organized by George Maciunas, the Festum Fluxorum.
-Fluxus was a touring Fluxus festival that was shown first in Wiesbaden, and later in Copenhagen, Paris, Düsseldorf and Amsterdam.
-Describing it as a “festival of very new music,” (quote via MoMA, who have researched over 50 Fluxus event ephemera), although it presented theater, poetry, film and performances as well, the festival in Paris comprised seven concerts.
-Maciunas as one of the initiators of the Fluxus movement has organized several concerts and events in New York from 1960 on, before arriving in Wiesbaden as designer for the US army in 1961.
-From there, he built a network with the experimental music and art scene from Berlin and Rheinland including Nam June Paik, Emmett Williams, Ben Patterson, Wolf Vostell, Karlheinz Stockhausen, Joseph Beuys.
-The idea to hold concerts came from an advertising perspective, as Maciunas thought that it would bring more attention to his publications.
+Further Information: Organized by George Maciunas, the Festum Fluxorum: Fluxus was a touring Fluxus festival that first traveled to Wiesbaden, and later in Copenhagen, Paris, Düsseldorf, and Amsterdam.
+Describing it as a “festival of very new music,” (quote via MoMA, who have researched over 50 Fluxus event ephemera), although it also presented theater, poetry, film, and performances.
+The festival in Paris comprised seven concerts.
+Maciunas, one of the initiators of Fluxus, organized several concerts and events in New York from 1960 onwards, before arriving in Wiesbaden as a designer for the US army in 1961.
+From there, he built a network with the experimental music and art scene in Berlin and Rheinland, including Nam June Paik, Emmett Williams, Ben Patterson, Wolf Vostell, Karlheinz Stockhausen, Joseph Beuys.
+The idea to hold concerts began as a form of advertising, as Maciunas thought that it would bring more attention to his publications.

 Images: Images of the invitation and all other archival documents shown on this page are part of the online collection of Archiv der Avantgarden, Staatliche Kunstsammlungen Dresden.